Payment streaming primitive · Built on Canton

 Lifecycle actions

-Create, pause, resume, top up, cancel, and settle one shared stream path.
+Create, pause, resume, top up, cancel, and settle one reusable stream.

 Problem

-One reusable layer is easier to ship than five one-off workflows.
+One contract model is easier to maintain than five one-off builds.

 Ledger and UI drift

-The app says active while the ledger is paused.
+The app says active while the ledger is already paused.

 Funding gaps